cp-algorithms/cp-algorithms/src/graph/dinic.md

 ## Unit networks

-A **unit network** is a network in which all the edges have unit capacity, and for any vertex except $s$ and $t$ either incoming or outgoing edge is unique.
+A **unit network** is a network in which for any vertex except $s$ and $t$ **either incoming or outgoing edge is unique and has unit capacity**.
 That's exactly the case with the network we build to solve the maximum matching problem with flows.

 On unit networks Dinic's algorithm works in $O(E\sqrt{V})$.
 Let's prove this.